 Bookings: get tickets

-The film music includes the famous zither theme by Anton Karas.
-The idea for this theme was born when the production team heard zither music at the local wine taverns.
-The tunes produced by Austrian Anton Karas are absolutely authentic Viennese.
+Notably, the film music includes the famous zither theme by Anton Karas.
+When the production team heard zither music at the local wine taverns they were keen to use it for The Third Man.
+Unlike other Hollywood films about Austria, the tunes produced by Austrian Anton Karas are absolutely authentic Viennese.
 You can get the CD on Amazon and all larger music stores in the US and Europe.